scarter93/StudentDatabase/README.md

 Holds information on a student, name, ID, and classes.

-Would be interesting to add a grades option to with GPA/Average.
+Would be interesting to add a grades option with GPA/Average.
+Maybe add a year level and split classes into complete/uncomplete etc...

 ##StudentRecordDatabase Class